jsinger67/parol/tools/parol-vscode/README.md

 This check also runs in CI via the dedicated workflow `Parol VSCode Config Sync`.

-Maintainer note: `@vscode/vsce` currently depends on `minimatch@^3.0.3` upstream, so `minimatch` is intentionally ignored in Dependabot for this package until upstream migrates.
+Maintainer note: `@vscode/vsce` currently depends on `minimatch@^3.0.3` upstream.
+The resolved lockfile version is currently `minimatch@3.1.5` (patched), and `minimatch` is intentionally ignored in Dependabot for this package until upstream migrates.

 Changes regarding the Language Server can be viewed here: